Personal Information on Cycling UK Members

 - We do not keep any personal information between the individual and organisation after the individual has ceased being a member of the Cycling UK charity for any longer than 12 months unless it is with your “freely given and informed consent” or if it is necessary for financial record-keeping purposes or other legal purposes such as tax or Gift Aid records.

 - All data subjects have the right to complain to the Regulator and to make a subject access request, rectification and/or erasure request.
-Any such requests should be sent to Colin Waters (Secretary), 61 Victoria Road, Fleet, GU51 4DW.
+Any such requests should be sent to Andrew Perkins (Secretary), Fleet Cycling Club, 6 Brook Close, Fleet, Hampshire, GU51 3ND.
 We respect and aim to speedily respond (within a month of receipt) to any requests from individuals about details of any personal data held about them under subject access and will comply with any law in terms of rectification and erasure requests.